kumo829/StudentsProfileManager/Readme.md

 17. **GitHub Actions**.
 I've always used Jenkins, now I want to see if there is any additional benefit using GitHub native actions.
 18. **[Miro](https://miro.com/)**.
 To model and diagram processes.
 19. **[Structurizr](https://structurizr.com/help)**.
 To model components.
 I'm a big fan of the C4 model but have never tried Structurizr, I wouldn't say I like the user interface, but I'll give it a chance.
 20. **[Ilograph](https://www.ilograph.com/)**.
 To document tech specs and the internal structure of some components.
 It is going to be the first time that I use it, so I don't really know what to spect.
+21. **ClickUp**.
+I've been using Jira for Project Management for the last, maybe, ten years; I want to give ClickUp a chance and see if it really works as well as the ads say.

 ## Tech Stack